Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how this vulnerability might be exploited.
-This is a sample HTTP request to the vulnerable endpoint.
+Here is a conceptual example of how the vulnerability might be exploited.
+This example uses an HTTP POST request with manipulated Content-Length:

 Mitigation Guidance